ygemici/osz/README.md

 <a href="http://forum.osdev.org/viewtopic.php?f=2&t=30914&p=266383">Support</a><br><br>

 OS/Z is a hobby OS project.
 As such it's primary goal is not everyday use.
-Instead it demostrates different concepts for those who like hacking with hobby OSes, like the good fellows on [OSDEV](http://forum.osdev.org/).
+Instead it demostrates different concepts to POSIX for those who like hacking with hobby OSes, like the good fellows on [OSDEV](http://forum.osdev.org/).
 It's aim is to be small, and to handle enormous amounts of data in a user friendly way.
 To achieve that goal, I've eliminated